eliocamp/reproducibility-with-r/content/materials/day1/03-quarto/index.markdown

 </div>

-While the code will run line by line when you knit the file, during writing it is very convenient to run individual chunks interactively as if it were in the console.
+While the code will run line by line when you render the file, during writing it is very convenient to run individual chunks interactively as if it were in the console.

 To run the line where your cursor is use the shortcut: